yashi7/Library-Management-System/README.md

 ### Contact Us

-If you have any questions or need assistance, feel free to reach out to us at [library-support@example.com](mailto:library-support@example.com).
+If you have any questions or need assistance, feel free to reach out to us at [yashi.s@msds.christuniversity.in](mailto:yashi.s@msds.christuniversity.in).

 We appreciate your dedication to improving the Christ University Library Management System and look forward to your contributions!